assadnavi/assadnavi.github.io/_posts/2023-11-01-interview-preparation-simpleos-1.md

 <details closed>
   <summary>Click to view</summary>
   <br/>
   After 20 minutes, Orolo comes back to the room to verify that you can work comfortably with the computer and asks you if you need anything.
 You mentioned that the computer setup is great and the question is very clear.
 You also indicate that you made some progress but, if possible, will be nice to get a small help to finalize your solution.
 Orolo states that it is possible and suggests you to read <a href="https://en.wikipedia.org/wiki/Depth-first_search" target="_blank">this</a>.
+He then leaves you alone in the room.
 </details>

 <br/>